aryumka/aryumka/README.md

 ### 👋 Hi, I'm Aryumka

-I used to be a product manager in finance.
+Used to plan products.
+Now I build them.
-Now I write code — mostly Kotlin, mostly backend.
+Finance background + curious brain = dev who actually asks *why*, not just *how*.

 I care about writing code that’s easy to understand and hard to mess up.
 Love diving into complex problems and making things feel simple.